sdncoder/sdncoder/README.md

 **On Network Automation**
- _a practial approach towards a network engineering CI/CD pipeline_
+ _a practial approach towards a network engineering CI/CD pipeline, scripting, and parsing_

 **Tenets:**
 * A CI/CD pipeline should be the only way to deploy network equipment to production.